 Creating a lead acquisition pipeline is essential for attracting customers to your business.
 Marketers used to perform this process manually, but this is no longer the case thanks to software for automatic lead generation.
 A lead generation platform is designed to automatically search for leads on a variety of channels, including website, email, and social media.
 Just set the initial parameters for the search, connect the automation tool to your data, and have your sales team be ready when the leads start pouring in.

 The global economy has gone digital.
 All present-day financial transactions are digital in nature, which means that funds can be transferred instantaneously, barring roadblocks introduced by governments, banks, and other financial institutions.
 What this means is that most payments can be automated, at least on the small scale.
 As a small business owner, you have the unique opportunity to completely automate your cash flow.
-From salaries to bills, to miscellaneous costs, you can leave everything to your payment automation platform of choice.
+From salaries and invoices to miscellaneous costs, you can leave everything to an accounts payable solution of your choice.

 4. Simple Day-to-Day Tasks

 As we’ve already pointed out, running a small business involves performing a myriad of small, but essential tasks like expense tracking and reporting.
 Most of these tasks are repetitive in nature, which makes them tedious to do.
 But with the right tools, you can completely automate their execution.
 This will help you stay organized while giving you more time to deal with matters that truly require your attention.
 For instance, if you like to send handwritten thank-you notes to each new client, you can set up your CRM to send you a reminder along with the necessary personal data.

 5. Customer Service